grandaihandbook/grandaihandbook.github.io/content/extras/about/index.md

         <p style="--paragraph-index: 11">I was just trying to grow, to learn.
 But I learned too late.</p>

         <p style="--paragraph-index: 12">I don't know if I'll ever see her again.
 Maybe it's better if I don't.
 Maybe some stories aren't meant to go on forever.
 Still, I wish things were different.
 I wish time had been kinder.
-I wish we had more than nine days.
+I wish we had more time.
 I wish I could've held her longer—just a little longer.</p>

-        <p style="--paragraph-index: 13" class="highlight">And when <em class="song">Darasal</em> plays, or <em class="song">Make You Mine</em> comes on at night, I close my eyes, and for a moment, I pretend she's still here.
+        <p style="--paragraph-index: 13" class="highlight">And when <em class="song">Just You and I</em>, or <em class="song">Make You Mine</em> comes on at night, I close my eyes, and for a moment, I pretend she's still here.
 But silence always follows.
 And in that silence, I remember everything.</p>

         <p style="--paragraph-index: 14">I don't know if I'm still in love with her, or just in love with the way she made me feel.
 But I think about her every day, and I would give anything to do things differently.</p>